refact0r/pyqt-clock/README.md

 # pyqt-clock

-alarm clock made with pyqt
+alarm clock made with pyqt.

 To start the app, run `python clock_main.py`